bn-l/GithubExtractorCLI/README.md

-List github repositories and download individual files or whole repos conveniently.
+List github repositories or download individual files or whole repos conveniently.
 Faster than clone depth=1 for an entire repo and much faster if you just need a single file

 See an Asciinema video of usage (including with [fzf](https://github.com/junegunn/fzf)) here: https://bn-l.github.io/GithubExtractor/cli/